 Open your door halfway and let go.
 If the door moves up or down on its own, the torsion spring is out of adjustment, which causes your opener to work harder and wear out faster.

-When buying an opener, choose a 1/3 hp or 1/2 hp opener for a single garage door (1/3 hp can be hard to find at some home centers).
+When buying a garage door opener, choose a 1/3 hp or 1/2 hp garage door opener for a single garage door (1/3 hp can be hard to find at some home centers).
 Go with 1/2 hp for a double door and 3/4 hp for a door that has a wood or faux wood overlay (they can be heavy!).
-Openers have a set opening speed, so installing an opener with a higher horsepower won't open your door any faster.
+Openers have a set opening speed, so installing an opener with a higher horsepower won’t open your door any faster.

-Tip 4: Set the opener on a ladder for easier installation
+Tip 4: Set the garage door opener on a ladder for easier installation

 Position the opener